CaliforniaHerps.com

 Northern Rubber Boa Northern Rubber Boa Northern Rubber Boa Northern Rubber Boa

-These little pink newborns were found in early Fall in Butte County. © Marcus Rehrman Comparison of two small snakes found near each other in Tuolumne County
+These little pink newborns were found in early Fall in Butte County. © Marcus Rehrman Adult and juvenile boas found together in close proximity in San Mateo County

 Left: juvenile Northern Rubber Boa